getreu/tp-note/docs/source/tpnote--manpage.md

-After the markup rendition process, Tp-Note's built-in viewer generates its final HTML rendition through the customizable HTML templates '`tmpl_html.viewer`' and '`tmpl_html.viewer_error`'.
-Unlike content templates and filename templates, all HTML templates escape HTML critical characters by default.
-To disable escaping for a specific variable, add the '`safe`' filter in last position.
-The following code example taken from '`tmpl_html.viewer`' illustrates the available variables:
+After the markup rendition process, Tp-Note's built-in viewer generates its final HTML rendition through the customizable HTML templates '`tmpl_html.viewer`', '`tmpl_html.viewer_error`' and '`tmpl_html.exporter`'.
+Unlike content templates and filename templates, all HTML templates escape HTML critical characters in variables by default.
+To disable escaping for a specific variable, add the '`safe`' filter in last position of the filter chain.
+Please note, that in general, the '`safe`' filter is only recommended directly after the '`to_html`' and the '`markup_to_html`' filters, because these handle critical input by themselves.
+The following code example, inspired by the '`tmpl_html.viewer`' template, illustrates the available variables:

 ```toml
 [tmpl_html]